Drugs and sexual desire: Adverse effects

-On the other hand, the third stage of the trial suggests that risks are derived from any moderates or strong cytochrome P-450 3A4 (CYP3A4) inhibitors that often present in antihypertensive drugs, antiretroviral drugs, antibiotics, or fluconazole.
-Meanwhile, an alcohol-interaction study was also carried out.
-Instead of premenopausal women, the study was on male participants, with the conclusion that alcohol may pose blood pressure reduction both systolic and diastolic risks to recipients.
+On the other hand, the third stage of the trial suggests that risks are derived from any moderate or strong cytochrome P-450 3A4 (CYP3A4) inhibitors that are often present in antihypertensive drugs, antiretroviral drugs, antibiotics, or fluconazole.
+An alcohol-interaction study was also carried out.
+Instead of premenopausal women, the study was on male participants, with the conclusion that alcohol may pose a risk of systolic and diastolic blood pressure reduction to recipients.

 Pharmacokinetics

 Flibanserin is delivered through oral administrations on a half-life of 11 hours.
 A steady state can be achieved after three days of treatment.
 The metabolites of the drug are predominantly eliminated through urination and defecation.

 Bremelanotide

 Bremelanotide was first developed by Palatin Technologies, then out-licensed to AMAG Pharmaceuticals Inc. after its approval by the FDA on 21 June 2019.
 Marked as VyleesiTM, it was primarily designed for both men and women in the form of an intranasal formulation, particularly for treating male erectile dysfunction.
 However, the research was discontinued and focused on targeting female HSDD in a subcutaneous injection to increase bioavailability.
-Bremelanotide is usually injected before sexual activity for a minimum of 45 minutes.
+Bremelanotide is usually injected a minimum of 45 minutes before sexual activity.
 Despite having identical prescription criteria as that of flibanserin, bremelanotide is not recommended for pregnant patients.
 No trial was tested on pregnant patients.
 Therefore, patients at childbearing ages are recommended to use contraception continuously during treatment and should discontinue once they become pregnant.